vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 ```

 But what you will see is the default project, because we didn't previously connect prepared Commercetools project with VSF.
 To do it, begin with credentials generated in API settings step above.
-They should replace default ones in `middleware.config.js` file in `ct` config object inside `integrations` property.
+They should replace default ones in `middleware.config.js` file in `ct` config object inside `integrations` and `serverApi` properties.

 ```js
   integrations: {